Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/get_cmip6_data/README.md

 ### folders_handle/

-It is the submodule used to manipulate folders with bash methods from python.
+It is the submodule used to manipulate folders with bash methods within python.

 ### load_raw_data/